Education

 Tuition fee estimate – €315/year

-University of Nantes is Located in Western France, It was founded in 1460 and is one of the oldest universities in France.
-Today, the University of Nantes is a large university with over 38,000 students and more than 3,000 faculty and staff members.
+The University of Nantes is in Western France.
+It started way back in 1460 and is one of France’s oldest universities.
+Today, it’s a big university with over 38,000 students and more than 3,000 teachers and staff.

 Tuition fee estimate – €377/year